mattex83/angularjs-quickstart/README.md

         </form>
     </div>
 ```
-the button must be enabled only if the form is valid.
+The submit button must be enabled only if the form is valid.

 The input field is valid only if a value is present and in the range -40 / 50.